 TSU CATALOG FACT SHEET #5a DEGREE PROGRAMS & ADMISSIONS OVERVIEW THE TSU COLLEGES Trinity Southwest University offers undergraduate, graduate, and doctoral programs through ten colleges, each representing a separate, biblically-based discipline.
 TSU degree programs include: the Bachelor of Arts (and others), Master of Arts (MA), Master of Divinity (MDiv), Doctor of Ministry (DMin), and Doctor of Philosophy (PhD).
 (For certificate and diploma program details, contact the TSU administrative office.)
-The ten colleges (alphabetical order) and their degree programs are: - COLLEGE OF ARCHAEOLOGY & BIBLICAL HISTORY MA, PhD - COLLEGE OF BIBLICAL COUNSELING MA, MDiv, DMin - COLLEGE OF BIBLICAL LANGUAGES MA, program emphasis - COLLEGE OF BIBLICAL STUDIES MA, MDiv, DMin, PhD - COLLEGE OF DOCUMENTARY MEDIA· program emphasis, MA, PhD - COLLEGE OF PROFESSIONAL & CREATIVE WRITING diploma, program emphasis - COLLEGE OF SACRED ARTS-diploma, program emphasis, MA - COLLEGE OF THEOLOGICAL STUDIES: MA, MDiv, DMin, PhD - COLLEGE OF UNIVERSITY STUDIES-BA, BRS, BIS, BUS - COLLEGE OF WOMEN'S STUDIES & CHRISTIAN LEADERSHIP. diploma, program emphasis, BA GENERAL PREREQUISITES FOR DEGREE PROGRAMS (see applicable Degree Programs Fact Sheet for details) - Bachelor of Arts: a high school diploma; at least 60 semester credit hours (SCH) of college work (or equivalent) that includes 35 SCH of General Studies (or equivalent) - Bachelor of Religious Studies: a high school diploma; at least 60 SCH of college work (or equivalent) - Bachelor of Interdisciplinary or University Studies: a high school diploma; at least 60 SCH of college work (or equivalent) - Master of Arts: a bachelors degree (or equivalent) that includes 35 SCH of General Studies (or equivalent) - Master of Divinity: a bachelorc degree (or equivalent) - Doctor of Ministry: a relevant master degree (or equivalent) - Doctor of Philosophy: a relevant master degree (or equivalent); see applicable Fact Sheets for language prerequisites LENGTH OF DEGREE PROGRAMS (in semester credit hours, before applying transfer and/or portfolio credits) The length of a degree program refers to the number of semester credit hours (SCH) needed to complete it.
+The ten colleges (alphabetical order) and their degree programs are: - COLLEGE OF ARCHAEOLOGY & BIBLICAL HISTORY · MA, PhD - COLLEGE OF BIBLICAL COUNSELING MA, MDiv, DMin - COLLEGE OF BIBLICAL LANGUAGES MA, program emphasis - COLLEGE OF BIBLICAL & THEOLOGICAL STUDIES MA, MDiv, DMin, PhD - COLLEGE OF DOCUMENTARY MEDIA· program emphasis - COLLEGE OF UNIVERSITY STUDIES-BA, BRS, BIS, BUS GENERAL PREREQUISITES FOR DEGREE PROGRAMS (see applicable Degree Programs Fact Sheet for details) - Bachelor of Arts: a high school diploma; at least 60 semester credit hours (SCH) of college work (or equivalent) that includes 35 SCH of General Studies (or equivalent) - Bachelor of Religious Studies: a high school diploma; at least 60 SCH of college work (or equivalent) - Bachelor of Interdisciplinary or University Studies: a high school diploma; at least 60 SCH of college work (or equivalent) - Master of Arts: a bachelors degree (or equivalent) that includes 35 SCH of General Studies (or equivalent) - Master of Divinity: a bacheloros degree (or equivalent) - Doctor of Ministry: a relevant mastercs degree (or equivalent) - Doctor of Philosophy: a relevant master degree (or equivalent); see applicable Fact Sheets for language prerequisites LENGTH OF DEGREE PROGRAMS (in semester credit hours, before applying transfer and/or portfolio credits) The length of a degree program refers to the number of semester credit hours (SCH) needed to complete it.
 The total number of SCH required for a given degree program will be reduced by the amount of allowable transfer credit from other institutions, and/or relevant portfolio (equivalent) credit as determined by the Academic Committee.
 [Example: if a TSU degree program is 48 SCH in length, and you are allowed 12 SCH via relevant transfer credit from another school plus 12 SCH of relevant portfolio (equivalent) credit for professional or life experience, then the length of your TSU degree program would be 24 SCH (or about eight courses.]
-For the undergraduate level, only courses with grades of ‰+or better will transfer; at the graduate and doctoral levels, only courses with grades of ‰+or better.
+For the undergraduate level, only courses with grades of ‰+or better will transfer; at the graduate and doctoral levels, only courses with grades of ‰+or better will transfer.
 Bachelor's degree = 126 SCH MA = 48 SCH MDiv = 66 SCH DMin = 45 SCH PhD = 45 SCH